-5.18.10.
-Actions to take if there are concerns about the behaviour of a member of Staff, Volunteer, another Young Person or Adult at Risk
+5.18.9.1.
+Actions to take if there are concerns about the behaviour of a member of Staff, Volunteer, another Young Person

 The Association Safeguarding Officer should be contacted if there are concerns about the behaviour of a member of staff, volunteer or another young person.
 Concerns should then be written down, utilising the appropriate sections of the 'Incident Referral Form' and forwarded to the Association Safeguarding Officer.
-If the concerns refer to the Association Safeguarding Officer, contact the BTC's Safeguarding Officer, who will then contact the Police or Children's or Adult Social Care as appropriate.
+If the concerns refer to the Association Safeguarding Officer, contact the BTC's Safeguarding Officer, who will then contact the Police or Children's Social Care as appropriate.
 If the concern refers to the BTC's Safeguarding Officer then contact the police or the Local Authority Designated Officer.